EliAndrewC/l7r/setting/budgets.md

 Column definitions:

 - **Cost (mandatory ops)** at each tier covers samurai compensation, ministry overhead (where applicable), servants, supplies, and miscellaneous operations.
 At the domain tier: ~32,000 capital samurai stipends + food + equipment (the ~800 working capital samurai the daimyo actually pays) + ~50,000 domain ministry overhead + ~1,400 staff/servants/supplies.
 At the province tier: ~4,500 provincial samurai compensation (~225 working) + ~5,000 provincial ministry overhead + ~30 servants/supplies.
 At the county tier: ~225 samurai + ~190 ashigaru + ~30 servants/supplies; counties have no ministry overhead because the magistrate IS the institution.
 - **Tax Farming (discretionary cut)** is the office-holder's discretionary income at that tier.
-The county magistrate's ~1,000 and the provincial governor's ~10,000 are fixed canonical figures.
-The domain daimyo's ~58,000 typical figure is a rough median; actual daimyo cuts range from ~35,000 (poor frontier domains) to ~115,000+ (wealthy clan capitals), with structural factors like Hida-vassal status (~71,000 for the Reiji example documented below) creating additional variation.
+The county magistrate's ~1,000 is a fairly reliable rule of thumb which only varies for counties with poor farmland or a noteworthy local industry.
+A provincial governor's ~10,000 koku has slightly more variance, especially among provinces with e.g. rich natural resources or a smaller number of counties.
+The domain daimyo's ~58,000 typical figure is only a rough median; actual daimyo cuts range from ~35,000 (poor frontier domains) to ~115,000+ (wealthy domain capitals), with structural factors like Hida-vassal status (~71,000 for the Reiji example documented below) creating additional variation.
 A portion of the cut is a **hidden Imperial subsidy to the clans**: because the Empire pays the ~300 of each domain's working samurai who serve in Imperial posts (legions, cross-clan yoriki, central court), the daimyo's stipend outlay is ~10,000 lower than his in-domain headcount alone would imply, and that saving flows to his discretionary cut (documented in the [Imperial Legions](#imperial-legions-line-item-detail) section).
-(The governor and magistrate cuts hold at their canonical 10,000 / 1,000; the provincial samurai savings pass up to the daimyo, who absorbs the full subsidy.)
 - **Kick-ups Out** are funds that flow OUT of the domain to family, clan, and Imperial recipients per the structural kick-up chain (see [The Ministry of Revenue](l7r.md#the-ministry-of-revenue) for the rate structure).
 Only the domain tier pays kick-ups directly; counties and provinces pass their tax obligations upward through the cascade rather than paying kick-ups themselves.
 The ~114,800 kick-up at the domain tier is composed of ~60,300 (10% of land output, against the ~602,640-koku assessed kokudaka per median domain - the obligation base; actual gross output is higher, with the surplus kept by farmers, per the assessed-kokudaka note under [Land Productivity](#land-productivity)) + ~54,500 (10% of imported-goods trade volume, against ~545,000 koku of median-domain imported-goods sales), reflecting the standard non-Hida-vassal rates.
 Coastal trade-hub domains run substantially higher tariff volumes and pull the true Empire-wide *mean* above this figure, but these per-domain aggregations use the *median* domain throughout (the median is the unit used throughout this document; see [The Two Empire-Wide Multipliers](#the-two-empire-wide-multipliers)).
 - **Total per Tier** is the sum of mandatory operations, discretionary cuts, and kick-ups across N instances of that tier within a median domain.